Rate limit

 ---|---|---|

-bytes_in | Incoming message size in bytes per second | Pause receiving client messages |
+bytes_rate | Incoming message size in bytes per second per client | Pause receiving client messages |

-message_in | Incoming messages per second | Pause receiving client messages |
+messages_rate | Incoming messages per second per client | Pause receiving client messages |

-connection | Connections per second | Pause for new connections |
+max_conn_rate | Connections per second per listener | Pause receiving new connections |

 listeners.tcp.default {